actris-cloudnet/dataportal/docs/data-upload-v2.md

 ## Uploading files

 File upload has two stages: metadata and data upload.
 Metadata of the file must be uploaded before uploading the file itself.
+You can find sample scripts in [examples](#examples).

 ### Metadata upload